The Vector Heat Method: Related Work

 \paragraph{Connection Laplacians} On flat domains like the plane, vector diffusion amounts to diffusion of individual scalar components.
 On curved domains things are not so simple: there is typically no global coordinate system, and one must therefore apply a diffusion process that accounts for parallel transport, achieved via the \emph{connection Laplacian} (\secref{Preliminaries}). \citet{Singer:2012:VDM} use a similar process to obtain a \emph{vector diffusion distance}, motivated by tasks in data analysis and machine learning. \citet{Lin:2014:GDF} likewise consider vector diffusion in the learning context; we leverage a similar technique in \algref{log_map}, \StepII{}, deriving initial conditions that substantially improve accuracy.
 On triangle meshes, \citet{Knoppel:2013:GOD,Knoppel:2015:SPS} consider two connection Laplacians: one based on finite elements, and another in the spirit of \emph{discrete exterior calculus}~\cite{Desbrun:2006:DDF}; we build primarily on the latter.
 Algorithmically, fast solvers for connection Laplacians are an active area of research~\cite{Kyng:2016:SCM}; applications built on top of the vector heat method can immediately benefit from new developments in this area.

-\paragraph{Applications} Though we postpone background on applications to \secref{Applications}, it is worth mentioning that the parallel transport approach is, to our knowledge, the first practical way to compute an accurate logarithmic map (sometimes referred to by its inverse, the \emph{exponential map}) over the entire domain rather than just a small patch.
-It also appears to be the first method for computing true Karcher means and geometric medians on arbitrary surfaces. \figref{schmidt_comparison} shows one example, representative of methods that use local extrinsic approximations~\cite{Schmidt:2006:IDC, brun2007manifolds, melvaer2012geodesic}.
-Such methods execute a Dijkstra-like traversal, quickly accumulating error over longer distances; we instead produce a solution that is well-behaved globally.
-Computationally, traversal-based methods necessitating dynamic branches and different memory accesses for each source point.
+\paragraph{Applications} Though we postpone detailed background on applications to \secref{Applications}, it is worth noting that the heat flow approach is the first practical way to compute an accurate \emph{logarithmic map} (sometimes referred to by its inverse, the \emph{exponential map}) over the entire domain rather than just a local patch---\figref{octopus_salad} provides a comparison with previous methods, which exhibit significant error over longer distances.
+This global accuracy in turn yields the first efficient and reliable method for computing \emph{Karcher means} and \emph{geometric medians} on arbitrary surfaces (see especially \figref{KarcherMeanComparison}).
+Computationally, previous methods are Dijkstra-like and necessitate dynamic branches and different memory access patterns for each source point.
 In contrast, heat methods execute a fixed and hence highly predictable traversal of a minimal data structure (a matrix factorization).
-As a result, the constants involved tend to be smaller---in practice, for instance, our log map computation is faster than even the basic method of \citet{Schmidt:2006:IDC}.
-More broadly, tasks that depend on global integration of information (such as computing means or landmarks) will benefit from the robust global nature of our algorithm.
+As a result, the constants involved tend to be much smaller---for instance, our log map computation is faster than even the basic method of \citet{Schmidt:2006:IDC}.
+More broadly, tasks that depend on global integration of information (such as computing means or landmarks) benefit from the robust global nature of our algorithm.